crossinguard/crossinguard-dev/src/content/posts/scrimba-projects.md

 ---
-title: "My year with Scrimba"
+title: My year with Scrimba
-description: "Projects created while bouncing around Scrimba learning paths."
+description: Projects created while bouncing around Scrimba learning paths
-pubDate: "2025-11-07"
+pubDate: 2025-11-07
-# updatedDate: "2025-11-07"
+updatedDate: "2025-11-25"
 tags:
- - "web-dev"
+ - web-dev
- - "learning"
+ - learning
- - "js"
+ - js
 ---

 I recently came across [Scrimba](https://scrimba.com/) while looking into Python learning resources for an IT degree program I am working on.
 It wasn't something I could use at work but it seemed interesting so I made an account and started taking their "Learn JavaScript" course.
 I have no association or any sort of promo code, I just found this resource and decided to try it out.